 A: I’m thankful for that “tug” toward God you felt in your heart—and I want to assure you that it didn’t happen by chance.
 Instead, God gave it to you, and right now He is drawing you to Himself.

-Our prayer is that you fully celebrate Easter—by celebrating what Jesus has done for you through His death and resurrection.
+Our prayer is that you fully celebrate Easter—by acknowledging what Jesus has done for you through His death and resurrection.
 Do you have a personal relationship with Him?